lmorchard/blog.lmorchard.com/drafts/2015-08-07-web-awesome.md

 This is obviously true, and the iPhone is a great product.
 You can curate a smooth and "magical" experience, when you own a platform from bottom to top.
 But, the cost is that makers have less power and users have less leverage.

+### There's only one App Store

 As gatekeepers running the one and only App Store, Apple can demand a cut of all money that flows to makers.
 [Apple also lists a lot of requirements][appguidelines].
 Some are great ideas for users, while some serve to reinforce Apple's control over its platform.

 <!-- more to say about makers? -->

 As a user, you can somewhat customize your iPhone by the apps you install.
 As of iOS 8, there are also [App Extensions][appextensions] that allow you to add selected bits of new functionality to existing apps.

-Of course, all of this must pass through Apple's editorial filter.
-For instance, did you know that despite there being many apps that let you browse the web, [there's really only one web engine][onebrowser] on iOS? ("[2.17 Apps that browse the web must use the iOS WebKit framework and WebKit Javascript][appguidelines]")
+But, there are limits: For instance, did you know that despite there being many apps that let you browse the web, [there's really only one web engine][onebrowser] on iOS? ("[2.17 Apps that browse the web must use the iOS WebKit framework and WebKit Javascript][appguidelines]")

+### Leverage constrained

 Luckily, users of iOS 9 will soon benefit from [Content Blocker App Extensions][contentblocksafari] in Safari.
 These an improvement on filter lists for [AdBlock Plus][]: The extensions consist of JSON files containing patterns & rules used to block requests and selectively remove content from pages.

 Outside of Safari and the constrained world of App Extensions, though, users don't have much leverage over what apps makers do.
 If you don't like it, don't install it.
-But, there's no view source or built-in developer tools, so even power users mainly rely on Apple to monitor apps.
+There's no view source or built-in developer tools, so even power users mainly rely on Apple to monitor apps.

 [appextensions]: http://arstechnica.com/apple/2014/06/explaining-ios-8s-extensions-opening-the-platform-while-keeping-it-secure/